Prince Bernhard of Saxe-Weimar-Eisenach (1792–1862): Personal life

+He died 21 July 1862 in Liebenstein.
 His residence in Batavia (now Jakarta) was later used for sessions of the Volksraad quasi-legislature of the Dutch East Indies and the Investigating Committee for Preparatory Work for Independence (BPUPK).
 Now owned by the Indonesian Ministry of Foreign Affairs, it is preserved as the Pancasila Building.

+Descendants

+Through his son Hermann, he was a grandfather of Princess Pauline of Saxe-Weimar-Eisenach, who married Charles Augustus, Hereditary Grand Duke of Saxe-Weimar-Eisenach, and Prince Wilhelm of Saxe-Weimar-Eisenach (1853-1924), who married Princess Gerta of Isenburg-Büdingen-Wächtersbach.

 Honours

 He received the following orders and decorations: